chkra/ds-lecture/workshops/06-Klassisches-Data-Engineering/index.md

 Once open, the new query window can be used to run SQL statements against the database.
 You can use the command **Ctl-Shift-Q** (or **Cmd-Shift-Q** on a Mac) to run queries against the database.

-> [!NOTE] For more information about the SQLite extension, you can consult the [documentation](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite&WT.mc_id=academic-77958-bethanycheum)
+For more information about the SQLite extension, you can consult the [sqlite documentation](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite&WT.mc_id=academic-77958-bethanycheum).

 #### Database schema